Let's change the sort order using the top command, which is essential for checking CPU load!

 swap_

-top is the first command you use when something happens to the server.
+The top command is probably the first thing you should use when something happens to your server.

 Loading...